-The study of contemporary newspaper design and layout.
+This course focuses on the study of contemporary newspaper design and layout.
 The course will include page design, story design, use of typography, artwork, and photographs.
 It will include an introduction to using the computer for page layout and design.